parrt/msds692/notes/zillow.md

 ...
 ```

-BTW, the XML comes back with no new lines, but we can use `xmllint` to format the output nicely like that:
+BTW, the XML comes back with no new lines, but we can use `xmllint` (`brew install xmlstarlet`) to format the output nicely like that:

 ```bash
 $ python zestimate.py | xmllint --format -